Twisted crossed products of Banach algebras: Introduction

-Particular cases of twisted crossed products of Banach algebras are already present in \cite{Bardadyn_2024} for discrete groups acting on locally compact Hausdorff spaces and also in \cite[Section 3]{HetOrt23} where $F_\lambda^p(G, \sigma)$, the reduced twisted $L^p$-group algebra of a locally compact group $G$, is thoroughly studied and shown to be a full invariant for the pair $(G,\sigma)$ when $p\neq 2$.
+Particular cases of twisted crossed products of Banach algebras are already present in \cite{Bardadyn_2024} for discrete groups acting on locally compact Hausdorff spaces and also in \cite[Section 3]{HetOrt23}, where $F_\lambda^p(G, \sigma)$, the reduced twisted $L^p$-group algebra of a locally compact group $G$, is thoroughly studied and shown to be a full invariant for the pair $(G,\sigma)$ when $p\neq 2$.
 The general case of a full twisted crossed product of a general Banach algebra by a locally compact group has not yet been considered and involves more technical considerations concerning multiplier algebras.
 In this paper, we aim to fill this natural gap.
 To avoid technicalities, we opt to only consider Banach algebras that are nondegenerately represented on a Banach space and that have a contractive approximate identity (cai).
-Under this setting, for any twisted Banach algebra dynamical system $(G,A, \alpha, \sigma)$ (see Definition \ref{TwistedBanachSystem}) we have obtained a universal crossed product $F_{\mathcal{R}}(G,A, \alpha, \sigma)$ associated to each family $\mathcal{R}$ of contractive covariant representations of the system.
-Specializing to the case when $A$ is an $L^p$-operator algebra and $\mathcal{R}$ consists of all contractive covariant representations on $L^p$-spaces, we give a $p$-analogue of the so-called \emph{Packer–Raeburn trick}, by showing that, when $p \in (1, \infty)$, the full $L^p$-twisted crossed product of $A$ by a locally compact group $G$ is ``stably'' isometrically isomorphic to an untwisted crossed product of the spatial tensor product of $A$ with the compact operators on $L^p(G)$.
+Under this setting, for any twisted Banach algebra dynamical system $(G,A, \alpha, \sigma)$ (see Definition \ref{TwistedBanachSystem}) we have defined a universal crossed product $F_{\mathcal{R}}(G,A, \alpha, \sigma)$ associated to each family $\mathcal{R}$ of contractive covariant representations of the system.
+Specializing to the case when $A$ is an $L^p$-operator algebra and $\mathcal{R}$ consists of all contractive covariant representations on $L^p$-spaces, we give a $p$-analogue of the so-called \emph{Packer–Raeburn trick}, by showing that, when $p \in (1, \infty)$, the full $L^p$-twisted crossed product of $A$ by a locally compact group $G$ is ``stably'' isometrically isomorphic to the full untwisted crossed product of the left spatial tensor product of the compact operators on $L^p(G)$ with $A$.
+This result requires a deep understanding of different tensor products available for $L^p$-operator algebras (see Definitions \ref{defi_LpT_P} and \ref{DefLPOPtp}), which all collapse to the same construction in the C*-setting when one of the factors is the compact operators on $L^2(G)$.
+We chose to use the left $p$-stabilization of an $L^p$-operator algebra (see Definition \ref{def_stabilization}) for our main results because it is, by construction, independent of the representation of $A$ chosen.